ebpf-io/ebpf.io-website/src/posts/2020-12-21-ebpf-updates/index.md

 * [_Weight support for Cilium's eBPF-based Maglev impementation_](https://github.com/cilium/cilium/pull/13943),
   from Fankaixi Li.
-  A new PR from an engineer at ByteDance (TikTok) popped up, adding weight support to the eBPF-based Maglev implementation in Cilium.
+  A new PR by a software engineer at ByteDance (TikTok) popped up, adding weight support to the eBPF-based Maglev implementation in Cilium.
 The feature is still being discussed but should land soon.